moores1/CS330/README.md

 ### Notes about the C++ language

 C++ is statically typed, so when you make a variable as an `int`, that cannot be changed.
-It is also a weak language, meaning it supports converting between types (like a string vs. a float).
+It is also a strong language since there is type-checking.
 Everything in C++ is mutable, so, instead of pointing to the same thing, an x that is assigned y actually means that you update whatever is in x with what is in y.
 However, you can use `const` to make something in C++ immutable.

 #### Operators